crystaldust/rclpy_composition_example/README.md

   py_composition::Listener
 ```

-A little difference here is, the composition types will begin with a language mark(the `rclcpp_components`, `rclpy_components`).
+A little difference here is, the composition types will begin with a language mark(the `rclcpp_components`, `rclpy_components`), let's run a component_container:

-Run a component_container:

 ```shell
 $ ros2 run rclpy_composition_example component_container